43 Books About Mexico For Travelers & History Buffs

 If you want to comment on the violence in Mexico, read this book first.

 Anabel Hernandez is a brave reporter.
-She has documented the nexus between government officials and organized crime over the course of decades.
+She has documented the nexus between government officials and organized crime over decades.
 Some of the people she implicates are still involved in the government.

 The collaboration between crime and government is the scariest thing I can imagine.
 Still, about halfway through, the story gets boring.
 It’s like every other story about organized crime that you have seen on Netflix or even something you heard about Colombia.
 The same story repeats itself over and over again, and it gets tiring.